-- o damming of 2 spring-fed streams to create 4ha of open water habitat. - maintaining permanent fish passage between the wetlands, the "Blue Hole" (a known whitebait spawning site) and the Waiau River. - $\circ~$ permanent fencing of the new wetlands and their riparian margins - o permanent fencing of the streams and their riparian margins supplying the wetlands.
+- damming of 2 spring-fed streams to create 4ha of open water habitat. - maintaining permanent fish passage between the wetlands, the "Blue Hole" (a known whitebait spawning site) and the Waiau River.

+- permanent fencing of the new wetlands and their riparian margins - permanent fencing of the streams and their riparian margins supplying the wetlands. - Permanent fencing of remnant kahikatea forest.